Skip to main content

 “Bison is unquestionably at the core of Alberta’s seven signature ingredients,” says Block Chef Stephane Prevost.
 “It reflects the deep roots to Indigenous culture and a ‘taste of place.’”

-Try the Smoked Bison Flatbread, Alberta Bison Steak, and new Alberta Bison Tartare.
+Try the Smoked Bison Flatbread, Alberta Bison Steak, or the Alberta Bison Tartare.
 Prevost chooses the highest quality hormone and antibiotic-free Canadian bison.

 When you visit Banff National Park, you’re likely to see elk.
 Lots of elk!